Irish House of Lords: Function

 The Parliament of Ireland was a bicameral legislature, and bills could originate in either the Commons or the Lords; both had to pass a bill for it to stand a chance of becoming law.
 Either house could amend or reject the others' proposals.
 Under Poynings' Law, matters passed by the Irish parliament had to be approved and could be amended by the Irish Privy Council and English Privy Council; main debates before this stage were thus technically on "heads of bills".
 Following approval the Parliament of Ireland voted on the formal finalised "bill" (which could only be rejected or passed unamended).

 The Lords was the highest court of appeal in Ireland, same as the Lords were in England.
-However, the controversial British Declaratory Act of 1719 asserted the right of the Lords in Westminster to overrule the Irish Lords.
+However, the controversial British Declaratory Act 1719 asserted the right of the Lords in Westminster to overrule the Irish Lords.
 The Irish Patriot Party secured the repeal of the Declaratory Act as part of the Constitution of 1782.

 The House of Lords was presided over by the Lord Chancellor, who sat on the woolsack, a large seat stuffed with wool from each of the three lands of England, Ireland and Scotland.
 At the state opening of the Irish parliament Members of Parliament were summoned to the House of Lords from the House of Commons chamber by Black Rod, a royal official who would "command the members on behalf of His Excellency to attend him in the chamber of peers".
 Sessions were formally opened by the Speech from the Throne by the Lord Lieutenant, who sat on the throne beneath a canopy of crimson velvet.

 Sessions were generally held at Dublin Castle in the 16th and 17th centuries, until the opening of the Irish Houses of Parliament in the 1730s.